The creep of money dysmorphia – and why you think you’re poor when you’re not

 Quick straw poll: Is £250,000 a bad annual salary?
 Would earning that amount of money leave you struggling financially?
 For most of us, the very question is laughable – as in, we’d be laughing all the way to the bank were we ever to see that lofty number adorning our payslip, putting us squarely in the top 1 per cent of UK earners.

 But ask a man called Frank Frulio, and you’d get a very different answer.
-Following his appointment as general manager and global head of space services at Spire Global UK, he recently took his employer to a tribunal, claiming he could not afford to work at the firm on his measly six-figure salary after bonuses were suspended.
+The former global head of space services at Spire Global UK recently took his ex-employer to a tribunal, claiming he could not afford to work at the firm on his measly six-figure salary after bonuses were suspended.
 On top of the £250,000 base rate, he was expecting to receive an extra 60 per cent on top – equating to £151,800 – and claimed that, when this was not forthcoming, it “created a sense of panic, knowing that I could no longer afford to work at Spire”.

 I feel for Frulio, really I do.
 A US native, he was contending with the challenges of a higher UK tax burden and the maintenance of two separate residences – “our house in the US which we recently had custom built, as well as a domicile in Glasgow” – but the tribunal ruled against him.
 The conclusion was that, while Frulio’s situation was “extremely unfortunate”, Spire had acted lawfully.